-We thank you for your co-operation to date, and look forward to forging a successful working relationship resulting in a smooth and successful supply of the Goods.
-Acceptance of the award of this contract will be made by electronic signature carried out in accordance with the 1999 EU Directive 99/93 (Community framework for electronic signatures) and the UK Electronic Communications Act 2000.
-Acceptance of the offer comprised in this Agreement must be made within 7 days from the date of this Award Letter and the Agreement is formed on the date on which the Contractor communicates acceptance on the Customer's electronic contract management system ("Bravo").
+We thank you for your co-operation to date, and look forward to forging a successful working relationship resulting in a smooth and successful delivery of the Services.
+The Authority would be grateful if you could arrange the contract to be executed, by way of electronic signature, on behalf of Valpak Limited and within 7 days of the issue date.
 No other form of acknowledgement will be accepted.
-Please remember to quote the reference number above in any future communications relating to this contract for Environment Food & Rural Affairs
+Please remember to quote the reference number above in any future communications relating to this contract.